 All students, faculty, and staff, have a network account assigned to them for their individual use while at Emory & Henry College.
 Emory & Henry College computerized information systems exist to promote shared access to computing, communication, and information necessary to serve the teaching, research, and administrative needs of the entire campus community.
 These systems and the data they contain are vital resources of considerable monetary and intellectual value, in addition to important personal information which must be handled in a secure and confidential manner.
 Access to computer systems and networks, including e-mail and web material placed on or distributed through the systems and networks owned or operated by Emory & Henry College is a privilege, not a right, and requires compliance with College policies and to federal, state, and local laws.
 Thus, all account holders of the College’s information assets have a responsibility to use these systems in a respectful, ethical, professional, and legal manner.

 The purpose of the network is to support the teaching, research, and administrative needs of the College.
 The network is not designed nor intended to support the downloading of copyrighted material, such as, unlawfully obtained music, videos, and software.
 Such activities are not permitted at any time.
 Online activities which require disproportionately large amounts of bandwidth (such as online gaming or watching full-length movies online) are strongly discouraged as they require a major portion of the College’s available internet bandwidth for the use of a single individual, which can disrupt the research and other legitimate activities of the College community of network users.
+Repeated violations of this policy can result in loss of network privileges.

 This policy pertains to all computers, printers, scanners, networks, Internet connections, and communication systems transmitting voice, data, or video information owned or leased by the College or connected to the College network.
 Appropriate use is always ethical, reflects academic honesty, the security and confidentiality of personal information, and shows restraint in the consumption of shared resources.